(This article was last updated on Dec. 31, 2023.)

 This article will review more of Novia Global from the perspective of UK expats, as opposed to people who are living locally.

-It does make sense to review your policies if you have a Novia Global, or indeed compare and contrast it to other options in the market, if you have been proposed this platform.
+It also make sense to review your policies if you have a Novia Global and aren’t happy.

 Table of Contents